World Figure Skating Hall of Fame

 Sonja Henie and Karl Schäfer were among the initial 20 inductees to the Hall of Fame in 1976.

-The World Figure Skating Hall of Fame serves as a repository for the sport of figure skating.
-The World Figure Skating Hall of Fame is where the greatest names in the history of the sport are honored.
+The World Figure Skating Hall of Museum and Hall of Fame is a museum and hall of fame for the sport of figure skating.
+It chronicles the history of the sport and honors the greatest names in figure skating and is recognized by the International Skating Union as the official world repository for figure skating records and history.
 It is located at the Broadmoor Resort in Colorado Springs, Colorado, United States.
+It also contains the United States Figure Skating Hall of Fame.

 The Hall of Fame was founded in 1976.

 Skaters such as Dick Button, Katarina Witt, Midori Ito, Sonja Henie, Alexei Yagudin, and Michelle Kwan have been honored in the Hall of Fame.